MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-regionalization.md

 Azure AI Bot Service is a global Azure service that allows bot developers in all regions to register their bot and connect it to different channels.
 This also lets developers meet compliance obligations, especially following the [Schrems II decision](https://blogs.microsoft.com/eupolicy/2021/05/06/eu-data-boundary/).

-Use an Azure Bot resource to register a bot with regional Azure AI Bot Services.
+Use an Azure Bot resource to register a bot with a regional Azure AI Bot Service.
 Adding regional settings to a bot ensures user personal data is preserved, stored, and processed within certain geographic boundaries (like EU boundaries).
 This article explains the areas of bot development impacted by regionalization and where to update settings to maintain compliance.

 ## Deploy locally developed regional Azure bots